 Guidance: When submitting soil samples, request the appropriate soil test extraction method based on soil type (see Appendix 2).
-If an alternate method other than those set forth in Appendix 2 is requested, be prepared to provide justification for the method used.
-Producers may follow the fertilization rates in UF/IFAS Publications applicable to the crops you are producing, where available, or another credible source with scientific support such as a calibrated crop response curve for the soil type and crop.
+If a method other than those set forth in Appendix 2 is requested, be prepared to provide justification for the method used.
+Follow the fertilization rates in UF/IFAS Publications applicable to the crops you are producing, where available, or another credible source with scientific support such as a calibrated crop response curve for the soil type and crop.
 Retain all documentation used.

-Regardless of which soil extraction method is used, base the P fertilization rate on recommended rates in the crop-specific University of Florida Institute of Food and Agricultural Sciences (UF/IFAS) publication(s), where available, or another credible source with scientific support (e.g., a calibrated crop response curve for the soil type and crop).
-Supplemental application may be justified based on current tissue testing results, soil variability, P availability, or cultivarspecific requirements, or other substantiated production data that demonstrate crop need.
+Regardless of which soil extraction method is used, base the P fertilization rate on recommended rates in the crop-specific UF/IFAS publication(s), where available, or another credible source with scientific support (e.g., a calibrated crop response curve for the soil type and crop).
+Supplemental application may be justified based on current tissue testing results, soil variability, P availability, or cultivar-specific requirements, or other substantiated production data that demonstrate crop need.
 Maintain documentation to support application amounts, particularly documentation used to justify application amounts above the recommended rates.

-Guidance: Many of Florida's soils may contain adequate amounts of P, assuming the soil pH level is within the correct range to make it available to plants.
-Managing pH may be impracticable for some commodities.
+Guidance: Many of Florida's soils may contain adequate amounts of P, assuming the soil pH is within the correct range to make it available to plants.
+Managing pH may be impracticable for some forage types.
 Further, pH may not be the best indicator of P availability in organic and mineral soils in Florida.
 Applying P in starter fertilizer is warranted.
 Otherwise, supplemental P is only applied when supported by a calibrated soil test or by tissue testing results or when substantiated production data such as yield, delayed harvest conditions, or marketable crop quality, demonstrate the need for supplemental P.